 Looking for the best short term investments but not sure which ones are safe or offer quick returns?
-Although the returns on short term investments are usually low, they offer greater access and liquidity and more security than long term investments like stocks, bonds, real estate, and hard assets like gold or silver.
-While some of the best short term investments don’t pay much more in returns than your piggy bank, they are FDIC insured, which makes them a safer place for your money with the added benefit of yielding some kind of return greater than 0% interest rates.
+Although the returns on short term investments are usually low, they offer greater access, liquidity and security than long term investments such as stocks, bonds, real estate, and hard assets (gold or silver).
+While some of the best short term investments don’t pay much more in returns than your piggy bank, they are FDIC insured, making them a safer place for your money with the added benefit of yielding some kind of return greater than 0% interest.
 The following is a list of the best short term investments, as well as pros and cons of each to consider before investing your money.

 Checking and Savings Accounts